Jacob Mixsell House

-Jacob Mixsell House, also known as the Northampton County Historical and Genealogical Society, is a historic home located at Easton, Northampton County, Pennsylvania, United States.
-It was built in 1833, and is a -story brick building in the Late Federal style.
+The Jacob Mixsell House, also known as the Northampton County Historical and Genealogical Society, is an historic American home that is located in Easton, Northampton County, Pennsylvania.

+It was added to the National Register of Historic Places in 1980.

+History and architectural features

+Built in 1833, this historic structure is a 2 1/2-story brick building that was designed in the Late Federal style.
 A rear addition was built about 1850.
 The interior features five fireplaces with marble mantles believed to be from King of Prussia, Pennsylvania.
 It has housed the Northampton County Historical and Genealogical Society since 1927.

 It was added to the National Register of Historic Places in 1980.